konchasu/RGB_hexagram_tutorial/README.md

 ### Step 1: Generate RGB Hexagram Arrays

-You can use the **Python module** to generate the RGB hexagram arrays in this tutorial.
+You can use the **Python module** to generate the RGB Hexagram arrays in this tutorial.
 If you are a fortran user and you want to use fortran codes, please contact me with the e-mail address in [ORCID](https://orcid.org/0000-0003-4434-7877).

 #### For python users
 ```